colbywight/Numerical-Analysis/MachineEpsilonSingle.md

 **Output:** This method outputs a single number that indicates the number of decimal digits that are represented in a floating point number on the computer being used.

 **Usage/Example:** The routine was run on a macbook air and the results are as follows.
+This simple program uses two floats to determine when accuracy is lost.

 ```C++
     cout << "Single Precision Machine Epsilon: ";
     cout << smaceps() << endl;